Palau Nacional: The Great Hall

 Beyond the lobby is the Great Hall (Gran Saló), or Oval Room (Saló Oval).
 Due to its large dimensions, it was conceived as a space for the hosting of great events; from the official ceremony to the inauguration of the Exhibition, as well as concerts, balls, galas and conferences.

 The hall is 2,300 m2 and has standing room for 1,300 people.

 The Oval Room hosted the opening ceremony of the Exhibition, presided by Alfonso XIII and Queen Victoria Eugenie.

 The Great Hall is covered by an oval shaped coffered vault, with large columns dominating the decoration.
 The column's shafts are adorned with a Renaissance grotesque decoration.
 The decoration is simple, consisting of ornamental borders and basic vegetation motifs, which line both the arches and the coves of the vault.

 Another design element of the Salon is the fifty-six small heraldic shields which occupy the space between the arches and represent the fifty Spanish provinces which existed in 1929.
 The six remaining shields depict musical instruments and are located in the part of the Salon where the organ is found.

 For the Universal Exhibition of 1888 in Barcelona two electric organs were installed in the Salon of the Queen of Regent of the Palace of the Fine Arts (Palau de les Belles Arts); this initiative being faithful to the tradition undertaken in other Exhibitions such as that of Glasgow in 1901, of Saint Louis in 1904 and that of San Diego in 1915.

 It was thus seen appropriate to continue this tradition and so install an organ for the new Exhibition in Barcelona.
 The organ was built in 1929 by E.F.
 Walcker & Cie. from Ludwigsburg (Germany).
 The mechanisms entirely electric and consisted of 154 music registers divided into five keyboards and a pedal keyboard of thirty-two notes, with more than two thousand organ pipes.
-It was inaugurated by Professor Alfred Sittard on the 6th of July 1929.
+It was inaugurated by Professor Alfred Sittard on 6 July 1929.
 The organ was restored and enlarged in 1955, wherein two thousand five hundred new pipes were added to the previous amount.
 With the expansion of the organ it now contains six keyboards and measures a total of eleven meters in height and 34 meters in width.